vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 propounds them to the Rṣis. .
 The five Siddhāntas are given in the increasing order of their accuracy according to Varahamihira.
 Thus Varahamihira considers the Sarya Siddhānta as the most accurate, and next in order are the Paulića, and the Romaka.
 The Vasiṣtha and Paitāmaha are, according to Varāhamibira, not accurate.

 Why were those Siddhāntas regarded as “Apaurus ṣeya" (i.e. not due to any mortal man) ?
-Dikṣit says (Bharatiya Jyotiśāstra, Part II, Chap.
+Dikṣit says (Bharatīya Jyotiśāstra, Part II, Chap.
 1):

 "The knowledge of astronomy as seen developed during the Vedic and Vedānga Jyotiṣa periods and described in Part I, was wide as compared with the length of the period ; but it is very meagre, when com pared with the present position***.
 The oldest of astronomical knowledge (given in the oldest Siddbāntas) reveal .a sudden rise in the standard of astronomical knowledge. .
 Those who raised the standard as given